 Meningiomas are most common in people between the ages of 40 and 70.
 They are more common in women than in men.
 Among middle-aged patients, there is a marked female bias, with a female: male ratio of almost 3 to 1 in the brain and up to 6 to 1 in the spinal cord.
 Meningiomas are very rare in children, with pediatric cases accounting for only 1.5 percent of the total.

 Meningiomas may cause seizures, headaches, and focal neurological defects, such as arm or leg weakness, or vision loss.
 Patients often have subtle symptoms for a long period before the meningioma is diagnosed.
 Sometimes memory loss, carelessness, and unsteadiness are the only symptoms.

-Diagnosis is made by a contrast enhanced CT and/or MRI (magnetic resonance imaging) scan.
+Diagnosis is made by a contrast enhanced CT (computerized tomography) and/or MRI (magnetic resonance imaging) scan.
 While MRIs are in some ways superior, the CT can be helpful in determining if the tumor invades the bone, or if it’s becoming hard like bone.